-Apollonia, the capital town of Sinos (also called Hora), is built in the shape of an amphitheatre over three hills in the centre of the island.
-The narrow streets and the whitewashed houses of Hóra form a beautiful, traditional Cycladic settlement.
-During your evening walk, pay a visit to the Folklore Museum at the Hiróon Square (meaning “Square of the Heroes”).
+Apollonia, the capital town of Sifnos (aka Chora), is built in the shape of an amphitheatre over three hills in the centre of the island.
+Stroll around the narrow streets and see the whitewashed houses of Chora, which form this traditional Cycladic town.
+During your evening walk, pay a visit to the Folklore Museum at the Iroon Square (meaning Square of the Heroes).

 In every small taverna or classy restaurant in Chora you can sample some of Sifnos’ exceptional dishes cooked by chefs who know how to tempt our taste buds.
 When the night falls, set out to discover fancy lounge bars and the hottest nightclubs in the island, and dance the night away!
 Apollonia also boasts elegant hotels, and homey guesthouses.

 A few kilometres away from the town lies the traditional village of Artemonas, famous for its neoclassical mansions and its outstanding panoramic view of the island.
 Some of the most famous restaurants and patisseries of Sifnos will welcome you here with fresh homemade cookies and hot loukoumades (a sweet sprinkled with honey).
 If you need a laid back holiday with cooler temperatures, then Artemonas is the ideal place to book your accommodation.